bruce-mig/rabbitmq-springboot/README.md

 # rabbitmq-springboot

-This project implements RabbtMQ using `Spring AMQP`.
+This project implements RabbitMQ using `Spring AMQP`.

 It is a CLI app that uses Spring Profiles to control its behavior.